Council tax could rise by nearly 5%

 COUNCIL tax in Cornwall is likely to rise by nearly five per cent next year as Cornwall Council cabinet members meet this morning (September 13) to discuss draft budget proposals.

-The council announced last Tuesday (September 5) that it needs to save £29 million next year and a further £45 million by 2027/28 and scheduled a meeting for today in which cabinet members will consider draft budget proposals designed to protect both essential services for residents and improve financial efficiency and vote on a proposed council tax increase of 4.99% — the maximum allowed by the Government without a referendum.
+The council announced last Tuesday (September 5) that it needs to save £29 million next year and a further £45 million by 2027/28 and scheduled a meeting for today in which cabinet members will consider draft budget proposals designed to protect both essential services for residents and improve financial efficiency.
+They will then vote on a proposed council tax increase of 4.99% — the maximum allowed by the Government without a referendum.

-The unitary authority revealed that it continues to face financial pressures which it attributes to global events and the residual impact of the coronavirus pandemic.
+The unitary authority revealed that it is continuing to face financial pressures which it attributes to global events and the residual impact of the coronavirus pandemic.

 The plans also include a proposal for the council to consider experiences of care as a protected characteristic, including people of any age with experience of being in children’s social care.
 This would mean the council giving experience of care equal status to other protected characteristics, as set out in the Equality Act 2010 — in effect treating it as a tenth protected characteristic within Cornwall.